 With lines of communication opened, and progress being made, a second meeting was held at UCSC’s Long Marine Lab in July 2005.
 At that meeting the group continued to:

 The next meeting was held at Hubbs Seaworld in San Diego.
-The SBSA Boating Safety Manual (link coming soon) was approved.
+The SBSA Boating Safety Guidelines was approved (see 2016 Boating Safety Guidelines PDF).
 It was also decided to form a non-profit association.
 The name was shortened to Scientific Boating Safety Association (SBSA).
 By becoming a formalized association the SBSA benefits because:

 Following consensus guidelines reduces risk management issues.